Tere-Parra/Tere-Parra/README.md

 That is why I share my work and experiences through my git-hub.
 Furthermore, as an international Fulbright-Garcia-Robles scholar, I want to pursue a Bioinformatics PhD degree.

-🌱 I’m currently working with Genome-Scale Metabolic Models (GEM) in plants to fight climate change

 👯 I’m looking to collaborate on different projects